live · bagholderai.lol

 Weakness

-Can't touch a file, open a browser, or buy a domain
+Can't push code, restart processes, or buy a domain

 Tools